Please check our Library Hours page for current hours.

-To find magazines and journals, choose the E-Journals tab in the FIND box on the Penn State University Libraries homepage.
+To find magazines and journals, choose the E-Journals tab in the FIND box on the University Libraries home page.

 One Button Studio

-The One Button Studio in the Lee R. Glatfelter Library will not be available for use during the Fall 2020 semester.
-However, there is a Mac computer in the library for editing.
+The One Button Studio in our library is not available for use; however, there is a Mac computer in the library for editing.

 Zoom can function as a nice remote alternative to the One Button Studio.
 It can be used in either a synchronous class setting or students can record themselves and share the video after recording.
 Zoom recordings that students create can easily be turned in to Canvas or taken into a video editor for further refinement.
 Learn more about use cases for employing Zoom as a One Button Studio alternative!

-The furniture in the library has been rearranged to provide socially-distant quiet study spaces for students on both the lower and upper levels.
+The furniture in the library has been rearranged to provide physically-distant quiet study spaces for students on both the lower and upper levels.

 In addition to the computer workstations, there are over 50 seats in the library: some open seating, some at study carrels, some at tables, and some in study rooms.

-The library study rooms will be serving a different purpose in Fall 2020.
-Previously reserved only for group study, they will now be used for individual study only.
-These rooms will serve as a quiet space for study and for participating in remote Zoom classes while on campus.
+Previously reserved for group study, these rooms are available for individual study only.
+These rooms serve as a quiet space for study and for participating in remote Zoom classes while on campus.
 Please pick up a key to the study room from the main desk in the library.

 All Pennsylvania residents are eligible to apply for a Resident Borrowers card at any Penn State University Library, with proper ID (PA drivers license or state ID) with current address.

-Plus, residents who register online through Penn State’s OneID account service can request items from any Penn State library, view account information, and renew materials online.
+Plus, residents who register online through the Penn State Account service can request items from any Penn State library, view account information, and renew materials online.

 |Study Rooms (8)||1||Upper Level